mbron770/Find-a-Supercharger-Frontend/README.md

 1. Clone the repository into your local environment.
 2. Open the directory in your favorite code editor.
-3. Run the following command in the terminal to open the app on port 3000 in your favorite browser.
+3. Run the following commands in the terminal to open the app on port 3000 in your favorite browser.

 ```console